NishantRai567/data-analytics-power-bi-report815/README.md

 Finally, a date slicer was added to allow users to filter the page by year.

-Below is a screenshot of the finished report page:

 ![customer-details page](image-1.png)

 ## Building the Executive Summary Page